AML / CTF · Risk Controls · Compliance Framework

 • Review the transaction context and the customer's profile.

-• Request explanation and supporting evidence where needed, such as invoice or contract.
+• Request explanation and supporting evidence where needed, such as an invoice or contract.

 • Decide whether the activity is consistent, needs enhanced monitoring, or requires escalation.